Užava

-Užava (also Dižupe, Zirgmežupe; upstream known as Mazkaiba river, Mālupe; middle stream name Bumbuļupe) is river in Latvia in Kuldīgas, Alsungas and Ventspils counties.
+Užava (also Dižupe, Zirgmežupe; upstream known as Mazkaiba river, Mālupe; middle stream name Bumbuļupe) is a river in Latvia in Kuldīgas, Alsungas and Ventspils counties.
 It empties into the Baltic Sea.

 Geography

 Užava begins between Gudenieki and Basu manor in Gudenieki Parish.
 It flows along the Piemare and Ventava plains in a north-eastern direction.

 Most of the flow, except for the section between Tērande and Sise, is regulated and river bed is straightened.
 As a result of land development and drainage, polder was built along the river.
 River discharges into the Baltic sea below the village of Užava.